 First is change.
 Maybe I remembered my childhood the way it was, but time may have changed a lot of things.
 Maybe life was really perfect before but then things happened, and now it’s not.
 There was loss.
 There was hurt.
 Mistakes were made.
 And all those kinds of things that can’t be undone.

-Or it could also be perspective.
+Or it may be perspective.
 At our young age, we don’t really think about a lot of things.
-I mean, we didn’t have to, our parents do that for us, in most cases, – what we’re supposed to eat or wear, where we’re supposed to go.
+I mean, we didn’t have to, our parents do that for us, in most cases – what we’re supposed to eat or wear, where we’re supposed to go.
 So when we started to decide for ourselves, we learned to see reality and how our choices matter.
 And then, we start to think about how that affects the people around us.
 And somehow that alone complicates life.

 But either way, it’s our choice.
 We get to choose how life goes for us from where we are right now.
 A perfect life should neither be waited upon nor worked for.
-Good things happen as much as bad things do so it’s always gonna be how we deal with it that counts.
+Good things happen as much as bad things do so it’s always going to be how we deal with it that counts.

 So that’s how I got the title.